Magnetofps/ZAP/README.md

 <details>
 <summary><b>:memo: Changelog</b></summary>

+    v1.0.7b - 29th April 2024
+        - More general code cleanup
+        - Now spawns on primary monitor, at maximum refresh rate for that monitor
+        - Now caps to the primary monitors refresh rate by default
+        - Fixed trigger bot hip fire range not saving in config

     v1.0.7 - 28th April 2024
         - More general code cleanup
         - Changed game version check to scan all existing Steam libraries